 - 1. a completed official graduate application form; - 2. payment of a graduate application fee (a one-time, non-refundable application fee); - 3. official transcripts for all prior undergraduate and graduate course work.
-Transcripts are to be sent from the institutions attended directly to the Office of Enrollment Management and Student Development. - 4. at least three letters of recommendation written by people qualified to evaluate academic potential and personal and professional promise; - 5. aptitude scores from the Graduate Record Examination (GRE).
-Test scores older than five years at the time of registration will not be accepted.
-Individuals who have completed a Master's degree from an accredited institution do not have to submit GRE scores; - 6. a two-page, double-spaced, typed personal goal statement.
+Transcripts are to be sent from the institutions attended directly to the Office of Admissions and Student Affairs. - 4. at least three letters of recommendation written by people qualified to evaluate academic potential and personal and professional promise; - 5. a two-page, double-spaced, typed personal goal statement.